Modeling and Learning on High-Dimensional Matrix-Variate Sequences: Asymptotic Properties

 \item for $j\in[p_2]$, we have

-\end{enumerate} \eet Theorem \ref{asymptotic_normal} shows that the estimated loading matrix can reach asymptotic normality when $p_1$ and $p_2$ are sufficiently large.
-Even if it was not the case, the estimated loading matrices are still consistent regardless of the limit relationship between $T$ and $\{p_d\}_{d=1}^2$.
-After obtaining the theoretic properties of loading matrices, we turn to the consistency of the estimated signal part.
-Because the size of $\mathbf{S}_t$ tends to infinity, we will provide its consistency element-wisely.
-The $(i,j)$th elements of $\mathbf{S}_t$ and $\widehat{\mathbf{S}}_t=\widehat{\mathbf{X}}_t$ are denoted as
+\end{enumerate} \eet Theorem \ref{asymptotic_normal} shows that the loading matrix estimator can be asymptotically normal when $p_1$ and $p_2$ are sufficiently large.
+Even if the central limit theorem does not hold, the rows of estimated loading matrices are still consistent with no restriction on the limiting relationship between $T$ and $\{p_1, p_2\}$.